Baghdad Khatun: Abu Sa'id

 After Chupan, there was no hindrance for Abu Sa‘id to marry Baghdad.
-This time, he sent Qazi to ask Baghdad from her husband Hasan.
-Bagdad was divorced and married by Abu Sa'id.
+This time, he sent Qazi to ask for Baghdad from her husband Hasan.
+Baghdad got divorced and married Abu Sa'id.
 After her marriage, Baghdad began to take an active part in all administrative and fiscal affairs.
-Abu Said gave her very rich yarlighs, which means that, besides her political power, she had also very rich economic resources.
+Abu Sa'id gave her very rich yarlighs, which means that, besides her political power, she had also very rich economic resources.
 She became very effective in political matters with vizier Giyath al-Din Mahmud Rashidi.
-She took revenge of her father and her brother.
-By using this opportunity she executed enemies of her father and her brothers.
+By using this opportunity, she executed the enemies of her father and her brothers and avenged them.
 Abu Sa'id's mother, Hajji Khatun regarded Baghdad as a rival to her influence over Abu Sa'id.

 She received the title Khodawandigar (Great lord).
 Using her power, Baghdad Khatun prevented the marriage of Chupan's widow Korducin Khatun to Malik Ghiyath ud-Din of Herat, who had murdered her father in 1327.
 She had also managed to gain respectful treatment of her stepmother Sati Beg Khatun and Sati's son Surgan.